ryanjones/batmanjs-demos/002-rails-batchat-ruby/README.md

 ---

 Allows you to chat with another user.
 You can also see if someone is online.
-Names are randomly generated.
+Names are randomly generated numbers.

 ## batman.js version ##
 0.10.0